 Blockchain analysis (also called blockchain tracing) is sometimes outsourced to an external service provider (for guidance on outsourcing, see Part I, paras 2.16ff).
-Outsourcing does not remove the firm's responsibility under the ML Regulations.
+Outsourcing does not remove the firm's responsibility under the ML Regulations, and firms should ensure that they undertake due diligence on the outsourced service and provider when integrating that service into their business activities.
 Whether to employ blockchain analysis, the degree of analysis and the use of third parties should be decided using a risk-based approach.

-1.38.
-Geographical risk:
+22.39 Geographical risk: